The MHRA will review applications for orphan designation at the time of a marketing authorisation (MA) or variation application.

 it must be intended for the treatment, prevention or diagnosis of a disease that is life-threatening or chronically debilitating

 the prevalence of the condition in the UK must not be more than 5 in 10,000, or it must be unlikely that marketing of the medicine would generate sufficient returns to justify the investment needed for its development

 no satisfactory method of diagnosis, prevention or treatment of the condition concerned exists in the UK, or, if such a method exists, the medicine must be of significant benefit to those affected by the condition

 - Satisfactory methods may include authorised medicinal products, medical devices or other methods of diagnosis, prevention or treatment which are used in the UK.

 Marketing Authorisation Applicants should submit thewith their MAA in module 1.2 of the eCTD, specifically indicating in the cover letter their intention to seek an orphan designation.

-Applications for orphan designation will be examined by the MHRA’s advisory committee, the Commission on Human Medicines (CHM) and a decision on fulfilment of the orphan criteria runs in parallel with the assessment of the marketing authorisation procedure.
+Applications for orphan designation will be examined by the MHRA’s advisory committee, the Commission on Human Medicines (CHM).
+A decision on fulfilment of the orphan criteria runs in parallel with the assessment of the marketing authorisation procedure.